MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 ![IMG 20](media/contoso5.png)

-Once the order is placed, it can be verified inside the IOM sales table.
-Go back to IOM using the area switcher, then select Sales orders from the side navigation, and find the order you created at the top of the list.
-Click open the order and review order details.
+Once the order is placed, it can be verified inside the Intelligent Order Management sales table.
+Go back to Intelligent Order Management using the area switcher, then select Sales orders from the side navigation, and find the order you created at the top of the list.
+Select the order to open it and review order details.

 ![IMG 21](media/salesorders.png)

-Once IOM receives an order it runs an orchestration flow, eventually sending it to the appropriate warehouse.
+Once Intelligent Order Management receives an order it runs an orchestration flow, eventually sending it to the appropriate warehouse.
 Next, use the Demo Fulfillment Provider to fulfill the order.
-Use the area switcher to navigate back to Demo Providers and select Demo Fulfillment Provider.
+Use the area switcher to navigate back to **Demo Providers**, and then select **Demo Fulfillment Provider**.

-### 2.1 Demo Fulfillment Application
+### 2.1 Demo fulfillment application

 ![IMG 22](media/demoproviders.png)

 Here you will select the order in question, then use the wizard to move it through fulfillment steps all the way to shipment.
-Once this is complete, you should be able to see the updated status reflected in IOM’s sales order table.
+Once this is complete, you should be able to see the updated status reflected in the Intelligent Order Management sales order table.
 Inbound Accept

 ![IMG 23](media/inboundaccept.png)